tarantool/try/README.md

 Interactive Tarantool web console.

-Turn Tarantool in an HTTP server, a load balancer and provide an interactive Lua console to a bunch of Tarantool instances running in a Linux container.
+Turn Tarantool into an HTTP server and a load balancer and provide an interactive Lua console to a bunch of Tarantool instances running in a Linux container.